cssgunc/breast-cancer-hub/docs/environment_setup.md

 ## Conclusion

 By the end of this, you should have an interactive app running on both browser and mobile, and the backend server should be giving you responses to your routes.\
-You are ready to start contributing.\
+You are ready to start contributing.

-Read the [Contributing Guidelines](contributing_guidelines.md) before you begin!
+Next: Read the [Contributing Guidelines](contributing_guidelines.md) before you begin!